awslabs/cid-framework/case-summarization/README.md

 This plugin contains the following elements:
 * [case-summarization](README.md) - a CloudFormation Template for deploying the AWS Support Case Summarization Plugin that integrates seamlessly with the Data Collection Framework.
-* [guardrails](/plugins/support-case-summarization/deploy/deploy-bedrock-guardails/README.md) - a CloudFormation Template for deploying a minimalistic setup of Amazon Bedrock Guardrail.Customers that haven't designed and deployed one already, could use this template as a quickstart.

 ### Architecture